Old Romney on the map

 Crime and Anti-Social Behaviour in Old Romney

 Local crime rates sit lower than national averages.
-Other theft accounts for the highest share in Old Romney, with 5 incidents logged in January 2026.
+Anti-social behaviour accounts for the highest share in Old Romney, with 5 incidents logged in April 2026.

 Deprivation and Employment in Old Romney